pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-monitord.rst

 ::

-   $ pegasus_monitord -r --no-database diamond-0.dag.dagman.out
+   $ pegasus-monitord -r --no-database diamond-0.dag.dagman.out

 will do the same thing, but without generating any log events.

 ::

-   $ pegasus_monitord -r --dest `pwd`/diamond-0.bp diamond-0.dag.dagman.out
+   $ pegasus-monitord -r --dest `pwd`/diamond-0.bp diamond-0.dag.dagman.out

 will create the file *diamond-0.bp* in the current directory, containing NetLogger events with all the workflow data.
 This is in addition to the